designedmind/2017/multiple-drafts-overview.md

 ---
 keywords: themes, styles, colors, css
-last_updated: September 20, 2015
+last_updated: October 29, 2015

 summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possibly be.
-I revisit Dennett's key arguments.
+I revisit three of Dennett's key arguments.
 In each case, I argue that the phenomenon in question is not evidence against a coming together, but instead a glimpse of the clever tricks used to implement a coming together."

 ---